Activated charcoal is a popular topic these days. It’s hard to be on social media and not see someone using it for teeth whitening purposes.

 You’ve probably heard of nasty free radicals and the damage they can cause in your body.
 Yep.
 Charcoal traps those too.

 Since it also has a porous texture, this adds to its efficiency in trapping unwanted substances.
-The best part is that activated charcoal cannot be absorbed by the human body; allowing it to carry toxins out of the body through excretions.
+The best part is that activated charcoal cannot be adsorbed by the human body; allowing it to carry toxins out of the body through excretions.

 Medical Use of Activated Charcoal